 Once there, click ‘Add User’ button, which will take you to this page:

 Here, you will hand the keyboard over to the journalist so they can create their own username.
 Once they’re done entering a username for themselves, have them write down their pre-generated diceware passphrase.
-Then, you will select whether you would like them to also be an administrator (this allows them to add or delete other journalist accounts), and whether they will be using Google Authenticator or a YubiKey for two-factor authentication.
+Then, you will select whether you would like them to also be an admin (this allows them to add or delete other journalist accounts), and whether they will be using FreeOTP or a YubiKey for two-factor authentication.

-If they are using Google Authenticator for their two-factor, they can just proceed to the next page:
+If they are using FreeOTP for their two-factor, they can just proceed to the next page:

-Inside the Google Authenticator app, a new entry for this account will appear on the main screen, with a six digit number that recycles to a new number every thirty seconds.
-Enter the six digit number under “Verification code” at the bottom of the SecureDrop screen here, and hit enter:
+Inside the FreeOTP app, a new entry for this account will appear on the main screen, with a six digit number that recycles to a new number every thirty seconds.
+Enter the six digit number under “Verification code” at the bottom of the screen, and hit enter.

-If Google Authenticator was set up correctly, you will be redirected back to the Admin Interface and will see a flashed message that says “Two factor token successfully verified for user new username!”.
+If FreeOTP was set up correctly, you will be redirected back to the Admin Interface and will see a confirmation that the two-factor token was verified.